b-emrekalkan/Django-Flight-Project/README.md

 6-python manage.py createsuperuser
 7-python manage.py runserver
 ```
-## 👇 Secure your project
+## 🛑 Secure your project
 ## 🚩 .gitignore

-✔ Add a gitignore file at same level as env folder, and check that it includes .env and /env lines.
+✔ Add a ".gitignore" file at same level as env folder, and check that it includes ".env" and /env lines.

 🔹 Do that before adding your files to staging area, else you will need extra work to unstage files to be able to ignore them.